 The maximum logging rate is limited to the update rate of the particular channel.
 This varies significantly depending on the source of the channel.
-For example, some VIM inputs update at 5000 Hz, whereas some communications devices may only update at 50 Hz.
+For example, some communications devices may only update at 50 Hz.
 Also some internal calculations may be limited to 100 Hz.